134nihal-glitch/Analysis_Bike_Sales_Data/README.md

 <img width="508" height="706" alt="Screenshot 2025-11-07 135245" src="https://github.com/user-attachments/assets/8420645e-d824-4dba-af26-a1a25452b538" />

 **Project Overview**
-The Bike Sales dataset provides insights into customer demographics and purchasing patterns for a retail company specializing in bicycles.
+The Bike Sales dataset provides insights into customer demographics and purchasing patterns for a ***Retail Company Specializing in Bicycles***.
 The objective of this project is to analyze sales trends, customer preferences, and key performance metrics using Excel tools and data visualization techniques.
 The dataset helps identify high-value customer segments, understand buying behavior, and support business decisions related to marketing and inventory.
 _______________________________________________________________________________________________________________________________________________________________________________________________________
 **Dataset Description**